-KYBER.CPAPKE is similar to the LPR encryption scheme that was introduced (for Ring-LWE) by Lyubashevsky, Peikert, and Regev in the presentation of [61] at Eurocrypt 2010 [62]; the description is also in the full version of the paper [63, Sec.
+KYBER.CPAPKE is similar to the LPR encryption scheme that was introduced (for Ring-LWE) by Lyubashevsky, Peikert, and Regev in the presentation of [72] at Eurocrypt 2010 [73]; the description is also in the full version of the paper [74, Sec.
 1.1].
-The roots of this scheme go back to the first LWE-based encryption scheme presented by Regev in [81, 82], with the main difference being that the underlying ring is not \mathbb{Z}q and both the secret and the error vectors have small coefficients.
-The idea of using a polynomial ring (instead of \mathbb{Z}q) goes back to the NTRU cryptosystem presented by Hoffstein, Pipher, and Silverman in [47], while the symmetry between the secret and the error was already employed in very similar cryptographic schemes in [6, 60] with the security justification from [10].
+The roots of this scheme go back to the first LWE-based encryption scheme presented by Regev in [94, 95], with the main difference being that the underlying ring is not \mathbb{Z}q and both the secret and the error vectors have small coefficients.
+The idea of using a polynomial ring (instead of \mathbb{Z}q) goes back to the NTRU cryptosystem presented by Hoffstein, Pipher, and Silverman in [54], while the symmetry between the secret and the error was already employed in very similar cryptographic schemes in [8, 71] with the security justification from [12].

 The main difference from the LPR encryption scheme is to use Module-LWE instead of Ring-LWE.
-Also, we adopt the approach taken by Alkim, Ducas, Pöppelmann and Schwabe in [7] for the generation of the public matrix A. Furthermore, we shorten ciphertexts by rounding off the low bits as in learning-with-rounding-based schemes [13, Eq.
+Also, we adopt the approach taken by Alkim, Ducas, Pöppelmann and Schwabe in [10] for the generation of the public matrix A. Furthermore, we shorten ciphertexts by rounding off the low bits as in learning-with-rounding-based schemes [15, Eq.
 2.1], which is a common technique for reducing ciphertext size also in LWE-based schemes (c.f.
-[71, 77]).
+[84, 90]).

 Parameters.
-Kyber.CPAPKE is parameterized by integers n, k, q, η , d_u , and d_v .
+Kyber.CPAPKE is parameterized by integers n, k, q, η_1 , η_2 , d_u , and d_v .
 As stated before, throughout this document n is always 256 and q is always 3329.
-Furthermore, throughout this document η is always 2.
-The values of k, d_u and d_v vary for different security levels.